RunApe/MonitorScripts/README.md

 RunApe users are allowed to execute custom [CasperJS](http://casperjs.org/) or [NodeJS/Puppeteer](https://pptr.dev/) scripts that can perform any operations whether they affect the monitor's webpage used for change detection or not.

 The CasperJS and Puppeteer frameworks provide a variety of tools used for testing webpages.
-They help navigating around webpages, clicking elements, and so on.
+They help to navigate around webpages, click elements, and so on.
 RunApe enables you to build your own tools and libraries that can be reused via your [private files](https://runape.com/Support/Help?page=files) :blue_book: by all of your monitors.
 The scripts and the files you store on RunApe must follow RunApe's [Terms and conditions](https://runape.com/Terms).

-Scripts can be either written from scratch in monitor's code editor or they can be generated using the [Scriber browser extension](https://runape.com/Support/Help?page=scriber_browser_extension) :blue_book: that records your browser actions into a replayable script.
+Scripts can be either written from scratch in a monitor's code editor or they can be generated using the [Scriber browser extension](https://runape.com/Support/Help?page=scriber_browser_extension) :blue_book: that records your browser actions into a replayable script.

 ![Monitor script](https://github.com/RunApe/MediaFiles/raw/master/Git/monitor_script_screen.png)